amitgaru2/nepali-datetime/docs/source/index.rst

 .. class:: datetime(year, month, day, hour=0, minute=0, second=0, microsecond=0, tzinfo=None)

-   The year, month and day arguments are required.  *tzinfo* may be ``None``, or an instance of a :class:`tzinfo` subclass.
+   The year, month and day arguments are required.  *tzinfo* may be ``None``, or an instance of a :class:`UTC0545`.
 The remaining arguments may be integers, in the following ranges:

    * ``MINYEAR <= year <= MAXYEAR``